 What Is Procurement?

 Procurement is the steps a business takes while purchasing goods and services to accomplish its goals.
-Procurement involves much more than just giving the bank a standing order to pay your suppliers.
+It involves much more than just giving the bank a standing order to pay your suppliers.

-This concept is a series of processes that businesses follow to obtain the best products or services from the best suppliers at the best rates, taking into account delivery, market conditions, and product handling.
+Procurement is a series of processes followed to obtain the best products or services from the best suppliers at the best rates.
+It takes into account delivery, market conditions, and product handling.
 These products might include raw materials, services, office furniture, or technical equipment.

 When you are developing an effective procurement strategy, think of how the following practices could improve your business: